monahc1/ProjetFonc/README.md

-Documentation for our project can be found : https://www.canva.com/design/DAGXpxI7VrY/o0UAcgCiwsbZ1wrvzRZq_w/edit We also added a small tkinter interface for comparison and time complexity analysis (interface.py)
+Documentation for our project can be found : https://www.canva.com/design/DAGXpxI7VrY/o0UAcgCiwsbZ1wrvzRZq_w/edit

+🛠️ Functional Data Structures Analysis: Haskell vs. C++

+Overview
+This project compares six data structures implemented in Haskell and C++ based on:

+Time Efficiency
+Memory Usage

+We also developed a user-friendly graphical interface for visualizing results .

-Team Members :
+📌 Team Contributions
-Hussein Dakroub - 222635
-Malih Assaad - 222900
+Hussein Dakroub: Stack , Queue , GUI
+Malih Assaad: LinkedList , List , GUI
-Mona El Hajj Chehade - 211502
+Mona El Hajj Chehade: Graph , Binary Search Tree , GUI

-Instructor: Maroun Ayli
+⚙️ How to Run
+Install Haskell, C++, Python (matplotlib, tkinter).
+Compile and run benchmarks in both languages.
+Launch the GUI to visualize and analyze results.

+Acknowledgments
+Special thanks to Professor Maroun Ayli for his guidance and support throughout this project.